neontribe/Linked_Development/README.md

 NB: the patch is currently being tested against turnkey-core-13.0rc-wheezy-i386 ready for the wheezy debian release.

 the linked-data server can be reconfigured as root running update_linked_data from the command line

 once running, the user 'linked-data' is created with ssh access.

 look in linked-data/conf/pre-overlay for a list of installed packages.

+(2) Loading data

+Neontribe are working with scripts provided by Tim Davies of Practical Participation to incorporate scripts to import data from various sources as part of the Turnkey patch.
+The system is intended to allow an organisation to expose information about research projects as Linked Data.

+(3) IDS API Clone

+A number of applications are already built which work against the Institute for Development Studies API: http://api.ids.ac.uk/

+This project aims to create a feature and output compatible version of this API, backed by its own triple store.
+The is that existing applications can be pointed to a wider range of research resources, making both IDS and ELDIS data accessible through a common API layer.